Learning-and-Neurodevelopment-Lab/ssaTranscription/README.md

 # SSA Transcription

-This project is a **first draft** transcription pipeline for Sesame Street audio/video files.
+**ssaTranscribe** is an audio-to-text transcription pipeline built from open-source, self-hosted tools to transcribe original _Sesame Street_ episodes and support the expansion of the [_Sesame Street_ Archive (SSA)](https://www.sesamestreetarchive.io/).

 ## Features